 Oh, the new screen arrived by the way!
 And good news - it works on both screens.
 There's just one problem: the refresh rate is too slow - especially on the large display - it can take 160ms to redraw the screen.
 Even if I did nothing but draw, that's only 6 frames per second!

 If you want to know how painful 160ms of latency is, try it for yourself (alternative).
-If I'm going to use this screen, I'll need it to update faster.
+If I'm going to use this screen, it will need to update faster.
+So I checked the datasheet to see how fast I could push the SPI clock.

-To my surprise, they responded.
-The memory display has a mean time between failures of 50KHrs at 25°C. And they explained that, at a higher speed, I'd increase the internal temperatures and lower its functional life.
-So it might be OK - depending on product variation and my control over the operating temperature - but they understandably wouldn't warrant values outside the spec.
+To my surprise, someone responded.
+The memory display has a mean time between failures of 50KHrs at 25°C, and they explained that, at a higher speed, I'd increase the internal temperatures and lower its functional life.
+It might be OK - depending on product variation and my control over the operating temperature - but they understandably wouldn't warrant values outside the spec.

-So, at least to begin with, I'll stick to 2MHz and hope 80ms is fast enough.
+So, at least to begin with, I'm going to stick to 2MHz and hope 80ms is fast enough for a full screen refresh.
 I wouldn't want to damage anyone elses screen if they ran my code - even if it works OK on mine.
 But, before I finish, this screen has one more trick up its sleeve.

 Each screen update looks something like this: